 Note: The court has the authority to order personal attendance during motions which could need travel to India.

-Q1.
-Can we stay in the UAE and still file in India?
+Can we stay in the UAE and still file for divorce in India?

-Yes, if you fulfil the jurisdictional criteria mentioned above and have granted the Power of Attorney in favor of your lawyer, your lawyer will be able to file the case on your behalf.
+Yes, if you fulfil the jurisdictional criteria and grant Power of Attorney to your lawyer, your lawyer can file the case on your behalf.

-Usually yes, but courts may accept remote video appearances or may allow your lawyer to represent you with a notarized Power of Attorney, depending on the discretion of the court.
+Usually yes, but courts may accept remote video appearances or allow your lawyer to represent you with a notarized Power of Attorney.

 Conclusion